cryptosharks131/lndg/README.md

 11. Attempts that fail for other reasons will not be tried again for 30 minutes after the stop time.
 This allows the liquidity in the network to move around for 30 mins before trying another rebalancing attempt that previously failed.
 The 30 minute window can be customized by updating the `AR-WaitPeriod` setting.

 Additional customization options:
-1. `AR-Autopilot` - Automatically act upon suggestions on the AR Actions page
+1. `AR-Autopilot` - Automatically act upon suggestions on the AR Actions page. (default=0)
-2. `AR-WaitPeriod` - How long AR should wait before scheduling a channel that has recently failed an attempt
+2. `AR-WaitPeriod` - How much time (minutes) AR should wait before scheduling a channel that has recently failed an attempt. (default=30)
-3. `AR-Variance` - How much to randomly vary the target rebalance amount by this % of the target amount
+3. `AR-Variance` - How much to randomly vary the target rebalance amount by this % of the target amount.  (default=0)
+4. `AR-Inbound%` - The default `iTarget%` value to assign to new channels.  (default=100)
+5. `AR-APDays` - The number of days of historical data AP should use to decide actions to take. (default=7)
+6. `AR-Workers` - Define how many parallel rebalances to spin up at once. (default=1)

 #### Steps to start the Auto-Rebalancer:
 1. Update Channel Specific Settings